MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 Contributions, feedbacks and pull requests are welcomed from anyone!

-# Install for development 📥
+# Install for dev 📥

 Follow those instructions if you want to run **OpenPredict** in development, and more easily make changes to the source code: